 1. The first stage of detox—the period of acute physical symptoms—lasts from 5 days to 2 weeks.

 Most opioid withdrawals fall into the shorter range—around 5–7 days.
-However, methadone and suboxone detox centers, which help people get off opioids originally prescribed as heroin treatment drugs or as part of prescription drug rehab, report that physical symptoms can persist for two weeks or longer.
+However, heroin replacement prescription drug centers, which help people get off opioids originally prescribed as heroin treatment drugs or as part of prescription drug rehab, report that physical symptoms can persist for two weeks or longer.
 In these cases, the medications’ longer-lasting effects—one aspect of what makes them effective in detox from other opiates—work against the patient by dragging out the time it takes the body to purge itself of cravings.

 With other common addictive drugs, typical time frames for acute physical detox are:

 - Methamphetamines: 4–7 days

 - Cocaine: Few physical symptoms, but intense mental agony for around 7 days

 With any drug, the exact withdrawal timeline varies depending on duration of addiction, accustomed strength and frequency of drug doses, the patient’s overall physical condition and specific treatment approaches used by detox rehab centers (despite the publicity surrounding heroin treatment drugs, a benzodiazepine or alcohol detox program is more likely to prescribe medications).
 Your own treatment center will help you get a general idea of what to expect, but a good rule of thumb is to hope for less than a week, but accept the possibility of feeling sick for two weeks or more.
 (Staying in the middle between blind optimism and bleak pessimism will help keep you from getting impatient and taking the “easy way out” with more of the addictive substance.)

 A few more tips for coping with acute physical detox: